|

 the living room of literally every voter across

+the state."
 The half-hour forum will be

 filmed live-to-tape next Thursday and will air on